zopefoundation/zc.zk/src/zc/zk/README.txt

    them up when they are no-longer used.
 If you only want to get the list of children once, use ``get_children``.

-``create_recursive(path, data, acl)``
-   Create a non-ephemeral node at the given path, creating parent nodes if necessary.

 ``close()``
     Close the ZooKeeper session.